NOTICE FALL 2020:

 Running at Large

 Dogs and cats are not permitted to be at large – meaning they are not permitted to be straying or roaming off the owner’s property.
+The Town of Collingwood has three off-leash dog recreation areas where dogs are permitted to be off leash, subject to certain rules designed to keep all users safe.

 Dogs must be on a leash at all times unless on the owner’s property or at a designated leash-free dog park.